 Shorkie Origin – Shih tzu Yorkie Mix

 Shorkie dogs originate from Great Britain and are descendants of the Shih Tzu and Yorkshire Terrier.
 Initially, crossbreeding was done to produce puppies that carried the best traits from their parents.
 Also, crossbreeding was a way to eliminate unwanted characteristics like susceptibility to diseases.

 Shih Tzus is a purebred that originates from China and whose parents are said to have lived for 2000 years old.
 The Shih Tzu was nicknamed the Lion Dog’ because of its great courage and alertness.
 This particular breed was found in royal courthouses where it was used as a guard dog.
 Shih Tzus are also known to be very gentle and will make friends out of acquaintances very fast.

-Yorkshire Terrier comes from Great Britain and originally lived in the countryside.
+Yorkshire Terrier comes from Great Britain and formerly lived in the countryside.
 The Yorkshire was also used as a guard dog to protect the home against rodent infestation.
 Yorkies were also kept around because of their charming personality and eagerness to help their master.
 Just like the Shih Tzus, they also have tiny bodies but a magnified personality.

 Shorkie full grown